Sunday, 10 December 2017

 You are not your circumstances and everything is temporary, so, remain hopeful, stay busy, pray, confide in your trusted loved ones (who may be able to assist you during your tough times) and where necessary seek professional advice and support.
 You are strong and you're a fighter.
 There is no setback that you cannot overcome. x

-I've always enjoyed buying gifts for others, especially when it comes to birthdays so, I tend to plan and prepare well in advance which allows for a decent amount of time to create, or buy presents I can put a lot of thought into.
+I've always enjoyed buying for others so, I tend to plan and prepare well in advance which allows for a decent amount of time to create/buy presents I can put a lot of thought into.
 I actually start thinking about Christmas gifts as early as July!
+I recycle decorations leaving me with only gifts to think about.

-Here are some tips on how you can get ahead without going broke this Christmas.
+Here are some tips on how you can get ahead for Christmas without going broke.

 TIP 1